-- 4. The Charter provides a high-level framework and six guiding principles to direct decision-making on the activities, uses and management of Market Square.
-The Charter and principles have been shaped by the community priorities and will inform both the future design and the operational arrangements at the square. - 5.
-The use of a charter to guide the design, development and management of a new open space is a new approach for City of Melbourne (CoM).
-With the multiple values, requirements and stakeholders involved with this site, the adoption of the Charter will set out an agreed approach, providing direction, focus and guidance to the delivery of this new space. - 6.
+- 3. The Charter provides a high-level framework and guiding principles to direct decision-making on the activities, uses and management of Market Square.
+The Charter and principles have been shaped by the community priorities and will inform both the future design and the operational arrangements at the square. - 4.
+The use of a charter to guide the design and management of a new open space is a new approach for CoM.
+With the multiple values and stakeholders involved with this site, the adoption of the Charter will set out an agreed approach to the delivery of this space. - 5.
 CoM will be the public land manager for Market Square and accountable for the management of this new public open space in line with the Charter.
-This includes arrangements for programming of events, activities and bookable spaces, and the implementation of any agreed arrangements for Queen Victoria Market Pty Ltd use of the site. - 7.
+This includes arrangements for programming of events, activities and bookable spaces, and implementation of any arrangements for QVM P/L use of the site. - 6.
 The Charter consolidates a range of community input and priorities for Market Square to define the unique characteristics and requirements for the space.
-Input includes the 2013-15 community input to the QVM Precinct Renewal Master Plan, the October 2019 engagement on Market Square uses and activities, and the ongoing contribution of Traditional Owner groups and other key stakeholders.
-The Charter links to the site's tangible and intangible heritage values, reflected in the National and Victorian Heritage listings, and builds upon the CoM policy and planning context for public open space. - 8.
+The Charter links to the site's tangible and intangible heritage values, reflected in the National, Victorian and Aboriginal Heritage listings, and builds upon the CoM policy and planning context for public open space. - 7.
 Recognition of Aboriginal custodianship has emerged as an important principle of the Charter, and the Traditional Owner groups have identified Aboriginal place naming of the square as an opportunity to reflect this.
-This is supported by the October engagement outcomes in which 81 per cent of respondents valued respect for and fostering of Aboriginal voices and connection to place, and a further recommendation from key stakeholder workshops that the name 'Market Square' is reviewed in order to reflect Aboriginal custodianship.
-Subject to the agreement of the Future Melbourne Committee, CoM will work with recognised Traditional Owner groups to identify a preferred new name for the site, in line with existing CoM standard operating procedures. - 9.
-Subject to the adoption of the Charter, CoM will finalise a design brief for Market Square to deliver the square in two phases timed to coincide with the relocation of existing car parking to the Munro site and future Southern Site.
-A project steering group will be established comprised of CoM subject matter experts to guide a multidisciplinary team of external and internal design, cultural heritage and public space specialists.
+Subject to the agreement of the Future Melbourne Committee, CoM will work with Traditional Owner groups to recommend a new name for the site, in line with CoM standard operating procedures. - 8.
+Subject to the adoption of the Charter, CoM will finalise a design brief for Market Square to deliver the square in two phases, timed with the relocation of existing car parking to the Munro site in 2021 and the future Southern Site in 2024.